KingBenny101/data-symphony/README.md

 ### Running the application

-- Run the following the command to start the application, it will be hosted this http://127.0.0.1:8000/.
+- Run the following the command to start the application, it will be hosted on http://127.0.0.1:8000/.
   ```bash
   python manage.py runserver
   ```